maxl-xy/ACC2026/README.md

 Open examples/quadrotor_slung_payload_model/quadrotorPayload.m.
 Then, run ```quadrotorPayload.m``` in MATLAB.
 A 3D plot with drone figures will be shown in Figure 1.
 The UDE performance plot will be shown in Figure 2.

-To get plots for figure-8 trajectory, change _cir to _ate in the four lines shown in the figure below:
+To get plots for circular or figure-8 trajectories in our supplementary documents, change the struct variable name to multiquadPayloadData_cir or multiquadPayloadData_ate respectively in the four lines shown in the figure below:
 <img src="AnimationModels-main/figures/quad_struct.png" alt="Use specified struct variable" width="530"/>

 To visualize simulation of your own, the CSV files generated in [results/csvs](results/csvs) need to be stored in [AnimationModels-main/examples/quadrotor_slung_payload_model](AnimationModels-main/examples/quadrotor_slung_payload_model).